ut-ims-robotics/hl_ur5_ik/README.md

 ## Building the project for HoloLens

-Before building< make sure, that in VisualStudio Installer you have installed the support for UWP development
+Before building, make sure, that in VisualStudio Installer you have installed the support for UWP development

 ![](/doc_images/UWP_support.png)